 Best of Sitka Tour

-The final stop is visiting the Fortress of the Bears, which allows you get within 25 feet of Alaska’s brown bears in a naturalized setting.
-You will enjoy observing 3 populations of bears from a covered viewing platform and interact with an experienced naturalist.
+The final stop is visiting the Fortress of the Bears, which allows you to get within 25 feet of Alaska brown bears in a naturalized setting.
+You will enjoy observing three populations of bears from a covered viewing platform and interact with an experienced naturalist.
 After the bear tour, you may disembark on the main street to shop or be returned directly to the tender pier.

 Our meeting place for this tour is at: Harrigan Centennial Hall, 330 Harbor Drive.

 Contact us at firstname.lastname@example.org for more information or to set up a reservation.